erik/rbdraw/README.md

 ## DESCRIPTION:

 rbdraw is a 2D drawing library for Ruby.
 It works by wrapping some standard X11 functions into an easier to work with way.

+To compile and use rbdraw, clone this repository, and then run `rake make build` to generate a Makefile and build.
+You can then run `ruby test.rb` to make sure everything works.

 ## SYNOPSIS:

 Check out the file 'test.rb' for some small examples of how to use rbdraw.
+The sample/ directory also has some examples rbdraw programs.
 More examples will be added as rbdraw gets more features.

 ## LICENSE: